 The Adult Degree Completion Program (ADCP) at Chowan University offers you:

 Convenience.
-Classes are offered at our main campus in Murfreesboro, NC, at Halifax Community College in Roanoke Rapids, NC two nights per week, and online.
+Classes are offered at our main campus in Murfreesboro, NC, with select courses at Halifax Community College in Roanoke Rapids, NC two nights per week, and online.

 Financial Assistance.
 You may apply for federal and state financial aid programs.
 These programs help make your degree affordable.
 Additionally, many employers offer tuition reimbursement.
 An Adult Degree Completion Program representative will guide you through the financial aid process.